Robust Bayesian Inference via Variational Approximations of Generalized Rho-Posteriors: Introduction and Motivation

-More broadly, robustness properties of generalized posteriors are inherited from the choice of loss function.
-Early work by \citet{hooker2014bayesian} demonstrated that replacing KL divergence with Hellinger distance yields posteriors insensitive to tail behavior and small perturbations.
-This was extended to $\alpha$- and $\beta$-divergences by \citet{ghosh2016robust}, to $\gamma$-divergences by \citet{nakagawa2020robust}, and systematically analyzed by \citet{jewson2018principles}, who established that divergence properties such as boundedness and total variation continuity directly translate to posterior robustness.
-Related approaches include kernel Stein discrepancy methods \citep{matsubara2022robust}, scoring rule-based inference \citep{giummole2019objective,pacchiardi2021generalized}, power posteriors \citep{holmes2017assigning}, coarsened posteriors \citep{miller2019robust}, bagged posteriors \citep{huggins2019robust}, and the safe Bayes framework \citep{grunwald2011safe,grunwald2017inconsistency,heide2020safe}.
-More recently, \citet{cherief2020mmd} introduced MMD-Bayes, leveraging reproducing kernel Hilbert space embeddings to construct robust posteriors achieving minimax-optimal rates with natural contamination robustness.
-An alternative strategy constructs log-likelihood proxies via the median-of-means principle \citep{lecue2020robust,minsker2022generalized}, providing explicit contamination control at the cost of careful block construction.
-A fundamentally different approach, pursued by \citet{catoni2012challenging}, \citet{baraud2017new}, and \citet{baraud2020robust}, replaces the log-likelihood with carefully chosen bounded contrast functions.
-This leads to the $\rho$-estimator in the frequentist setting and the $\rho$-posterior in the Bayesian framework, achieving universal estimation properties through a competitor-based risk decomposition that explicitly separates estimation error from model misspecification.
+More broadly, the robustness properties of a generalized posterior are inherited from the underlying loss function.
+Replacing KL divergence with Hellinger distance yields posteriors insensitive to tail behaviour \citep{hooker2014bayesian}; this principle extends to $\alpha$- and $\beta$-divergences \citep{ghosh2016robust}, $\gamma$-divergences \citep{nakagawa2020robust}, and was systematically formalized by \citet{jewson2018principles}, who showed that boundedness and total variation continuity of the divergence translate directly to posterior robustness.
+Related work includes kernel Stein discrepancy methods \citep{matsubara2022robust}, scoring-rule inference \citep{giummole2019objective,pacchiardi2021generalized}, power posteriors \citep{holmes2017assigning}, coarsened posteriors \citep{miller2019robust}, bagged posteriors \citep{huggins2019robust}, the safe Bayes framework \citep{grunwald2011safe,grunwald2017inconsistency,heide2020safe}, and MMD-Bayes \citep{cherief2020mmd,dellaporta2022robust}, which achieves minimax-optimal rates via kernel embeddings.

+An alternative strategy constructs log-likelihood proxies through the median-of-means principle \citep{lecue2020robust,minsker2022generalized}.
+A fundamentally different approach, due to \citet{catoni2012challenging}, \citet{baraud2017new}, and \citet{baraud2020robust}, replaces the log-likelihood with bounded contrast functions, yielding the $\rho$-estimator (frequentist) and the $\rho$-posterior (Bayesian).
+The resulting competitor-based risk decomposition separates estimation error from model misspecification, achieving universal estimation in both frameworks.